Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 ```

 Even after this, I was still seeing the same error.
 I asked Ralf about it, and found what happens is that `pip`
-goes through [meson-python](https://github.com/mesonbuild/meson-python) while `dev.py` uses Meson directly.
+goes through [meson-python](https://github.com/mesonbuild/meson-python) and its editable install support uses
+extension modules straight from the build directory, while `dev.py` uses Meson directly and does an actual install
+step with `meson install`.
+For the editable install, two things can make the shared library loading work:
-`meson-python` takes care to set the [`RPATH`](https://en.wikipedia.org/wiki/Rpath) for each extension module.
+(1) Meson adds the build directory to the [`RPATH`](https://en.wikipedia.org/wiki/Rpath) of each extension module in
+order to enable usage without an install step (and strips it again during the `meson install` step), and (2) when
+the `install_dir` for a shared library is outside of the Python package's tree under `site-packages`,
+`meson-python` takes care of rewriting the install dir automatically to be within `site-packages` and it rewrites
-The `RPATH` tells the dynamic linker where to look for shared libraries.
+the RPATHs to match.
+The `dev.py` method avoids both of these fixes, and the `RPATH` that tells the dynamic linker
+where to look for shared libraries ends up being wrong as a result.

 To get things to work with `dev.py`, I needed to explicitly set the `RPATH` in Meson by adding `install_rpath:'$ORIGIN'`
 to each extension module. `'$ORIGIN'` in this case means to search in the same folder as the extension module.